Boone takes leave for pacemaker; Lester to have surgery

 New York Yankees manager Aaron Boone took a leave of absence from the team to get a pacemaker and intends to return to work in a few days.

-New York said the procedure was likely to be performed later Wednesday at St. Joseph’s Hospital in Tampa, Florida.
+The Yankees said the procedure was performed Wednesday at St. Joseph’s Hospital in Tampa, Florida, and went as expected.
+Boone remained hospitalized overnight.

 “It sounds like it’s going to be a short-term thing,” general manager Brian Cashman said.
 “I do applaud him for being very open and honest.”